kixxauth/Fireworks-Project-Website/google-app-engine/README.md

 * `werkzeug/`: The WSGI utility
 * `openid/`: The OpenID federated authentication library for Python.
 * `beaker/`: The WSGI session management utility.
+* `aeoid_store.py`: An backend implementation for Python OpenID module.

 Important files in this folder include:
 ---------------------------------------